 [1] Robot chassis power supply interface

 [2] Power control panel

 [3] Supercapacitor Module

-[4] Capacitor Management Module

-^[5] Capacitor Management Module interface (output, XT30 female connector) - connecting to power control panel

-- [6] Inspection interface of Capacitor Management Module (output, XT30 female connector) for Pre-Match Inspection only - [7] Communication interface of Capacitor Management Module (CAN, SM04B-GHS-TB interface) - [7] connecting to Power Management Module - [8] Capacitor Management Module interface (input, XT30 male connector) connecting to Supercapacitor [8] Module - [9] Chassis output interface of Power Management Module - [10] Power Management Module
+- [4] Capacitor Management Module - [5] Capacitor Management Module interface (output, XT30 receptacle) connecting to power control panel - Inspection interface of Capacitor Management Module (output, XT30 receptacle) for Pre-Match Inspection only - Communication interface of Capacitor Management Module (CAN, SM04B-GHS-TB interface) connecting to Power Management Module - [8] Capacitor Management Module interface (input, XT30 plug) connecting to Supercapacitor Module - [9] Chassis output interface of Power Management Module - [10] Power Management Module

-Figure 3-54 Connections for the Capacitor Management Module
+Figure 3-54 Capacitor Management Module Connection

-- The communication interface of a Capacitor Management Module must be connected to the CAN1 port of the Power Management Module in order to operate normally. - During Pre-Match Inspection, the current load of the Supercapacitor Module is discharged in order to test the capacitance of the Supercapacitor Module.
-The Pre-Match Inspection steps are as follows: - 1.
-Before Pre-Match Inspection, the team must charge the Supercapacitor Module to its maximum voltage. - 2.
-During the inspection of the supercapacitor, the team must switch the chassis' power supply to the supercapacitor. - 3.
-The inspection staff can measure the energy value of the supercapacitor by connecting an electronic load to the inspection interface of the Capacitor Management Module to carry out discharge measurement.
+- The communication interface of a Capacitor Management Module must be connected to the CAN1 port of the Power Management Module in order to operate normally. - During the Inspection, the current load of the Supercapacitor Module is discharged in order to test the capacitance of the Supercapacitor Module.
+The Inspection steps are as follows: - 1.
+Before Inspection, the team must charge the Supercapacitor Module to its maximum voltage. - 2.
+During the inspection of the supercapacitor, the team must switch the chassis' power supply to the supercapacitor.

+- 3. The inspection staff can measure the energy value of the supercapacitor by connecting an electronic load to the inspection interface of the Capacitor Management Module to carry out discharge measurement.
 From a fully charged state, the capacitor's voltage needs to drop past 1V.
-If the capacitor's voltage drops at an unusually rapid pace, it is deemed to have failed the inspection. - Considering the potential issues that may occur with the current discharge from the supercapacitors of a team's robots, an XT30 female-connector cable of a length of at least 10cm should be used on the inspection interface of the Capacitor Management Module. - The weight limit for the installation of a Supercapacitor Management Module on a robot shall be the weight of one Capacitor Management Module added to the robot's default weight. - S141 Both Standard and Hero Robots must be mounted with Capacitor Management Modules.
-If a robot does not have a Supercapacitor Module, a Capacitor Management Module can be connected to the Power Management Module using a 4-pin cable. - S142 The Capacitor Management Module must be installed on a place easy for the robot to operate, so that it can be operated during Pre-Match Inspection.
+If the capacitor's voltage drops at an unusually rapid pace, it is deemed to have failed the inspection. - Considering the potential issues that may occur with the current discharge from the supercapacitors of a team's robots, an XT30 receptacle cable of a length of at least 10cm should be used on the inspection interface of the Capacitor Management Module. - The weight limit for the installation of a Supercapacitor Management Module on a robot shall be the weight of one Capacitor Management Module added to the robot's default weight. - S141 Both Standard and Hero Robots must be mounted with Capacitor Management Modules.
+If a robot does not have a Supercapacitor Module, a Capacitor Management Module can be connected to the Power Management Module using a 4-pin cable. - S142 The Capacitor Management Module must be installed on a place easy for the robot to operate, so that it can be operated during the Inspection.